wkoszek/cweb/README.md

 (http://www.travis-ci.org) system to fetch files from this repository on every change.
-In other words: each time I or anybody else will make a change to this repository, Travis Ci will fetch the source code and try to recompile the project to make sure everything builds fine.
+In other words: each time I or anybody else will make a change to this repository, Travis Ci will fetch the source code and try to recompile the project to make sure everything builds fine